 Community Health Advisors offer a range of services to address the medical, psychological, and social needs of the patient.
 They are the liaison between the internal and external social services to ensure the continuity of patient care throughout the El Rio system and various community agencies.

-El Rio serves as a training site for several educational institutions:
+El Rio also serves as a training site for several educational institutions:

 - Lutheran Medical Center in Brooklyn, New York - Advanced Education in General Dentistry (AEGD) Residency Program – This is an American Dental Association accredited program that provides an extra year of clinical and didactic training in general dentistry, including implant placement and restoration.
 El Rio has been a training site since 1995 and accepts five residents per year for this one-year training program.
 During the last accreditation cycle in 2003, El Rio (along with Lutheran Medical Center and the other Arizona training sites) received five accommodations for the AEGD Program due to its unique and innovative model.